ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## max_replicated_sends_network_bandwidth_for_server {#max_replicated_sends_network_bandwidth_for_server}

 Limits the maximum speed of data exchange over the network in bytes per second for [replicated](../../engines/table-engines/mergetree-family/replication.md) sends for the server.
+Only has meaning at server startup.

 The setting isn't followed perfectly accurately.